 Ubuntu Installer Not Detecting Hard Drive

-1. Boot Ubuntu from your Live USB.
+1. Boot from Ubuntu Live USB: Start by booting your system with the Ubuntu Live USB.

 Tips to Get Ubuntu Installer to Detect Hard Drive